therealseanwallace/express-service-handler/README.md

 - `sendResponse`: (Optional) A boolean indicating whether to send the response immediately.
 If set to false, the function will return the result object without sending the response.
 Defaults to true.

+## Version Notes

+- Added handling of HTTP responses from remote services accessed via an Express API route

+### Possible breaking changes in v2.0.0

+- The function is now async; review how you're using it and adjust accordingly.

 # License
 Copyright Sean Patrick Wallace 2024